FelipeACXavier/PhD/content/Meeting notes/Ad-Hoc meetings/index.md

 position: 50% 20%
 ---

-These are the notes related to ad-hoc meetings meetings held through the PhD
+These are the notes related to ad-hoc meetings meetings held through the PhD.
+For a complete overview, refer to [[../../tags/Ad-Hoc]]